soumyadebna/Binance-Leaderboard-CopyTrading/README.md

 - Trade Scraping: Automatically scrape trades from the Binance leaderboard.
 - Bybit Integration: Replicate trades directly on your Bybit account.
 - Telegram Bot: Seamless interaction and configuration using a dedicated bot.
-- Coinable Commerce Integration: Planning to sell?
+- Coinbase Commerce Integration: Planning to sell?
 Integrate with Coinable Commerce with ease.

 ## Getting Started